osate/website/source/setup-development.md

 No problem.
 Switch to the new workspace location and import the OSATE2 project setup.

-Alternatively, you can create a new eclipse installation for each new workspace workspace.
+Alternatively, you can create a new eclipse installation for each new workspace.
 When using a bundle pool, an eclipse installation is comparatively lightweight, and quick to set up.

 ### How do I add a feature to my eclipse installation and share it with others in my team?